 Since~$\sigma_{\min}(A)>\|B\|$, then~$A$ is invertible and the above equation implies

 which together with \eqref{rho} implies

-i.e., $x_*$ is a solution of GAVE~\eqref{eq:gave}.
-If $x_*$ is a solution of GAVE~\eqref{eq:gave}, then it is also the equilibrium point of \eqref{stem:model53}.
-Hence, $x_*$ is an equilibrium point of \eqref{stem:model53} if and only if it is a solution of GAVE~\eqref{eq:gave}.
+i.e., $x_*$ is a solution to GAVE~\eqref{eq:gave}.
+If $x_*$ is a solution of GAVE~\eqref{eq:gave}, then it is also an equilibrium point of \eqref{stem:model53}.
+Hence, $x_*$ is an equilibrium point of \eqref{stem:model53} if and only if it is a solution to GAVE~\eqref{eq:gave}.

 Lemma~\ref{lem:gaveunique} implies that GAVE~\eqref{eq:gave} has a unique solution $x_*$ for any $c\in \mathbb{R}^n$ whenever $\sigma_{\min}(A)>\|B\|$. \end{proof}

 \begin{theorem} For any given $\gamma > 0$, the function $g(\gamma,x)$ defined by \eqref{stem:model53} is Lipschitz continuous on~$\mathbb{R}^n$. \end{theorem} \begin{proof} From~\eqref{stem:model53} and the inequality~$\||x| - |y|\|\leq\|x - y\|$, for any~$x,y\in\mathbb{R}^n$, we have